enkelmedia/NewsletterStudio-Documentation/content/package/14.0.0/develop/email-control.md

 ## The View Model
 The view model is used when the Razor-engine renders the email, this is what will get passed down to the cshtml-view when the actual email is rendered.

-In the model's folder, create a class called `HelloEmailControlViewModel.cs`
+In the same folder, create a file called `HelloEmailControlViewModel.cs`:

 ```csharp
 {% contrib file="V14/Extensions-Demos/Demo.Web/Extensions/EmailEditorControl/HelloEmailControlViewModel.cs" %}